frasercrichton/inter-prison-transfers-data/README.md

-# Inter Prison Transfers in Aotearoa/New Zealand
+# InterPrison Transfers in Aotearoa New Zealand

+Data and scripts to format and interrogate data provided by Corrections NZ on inter-prison transfers.

-## FOIA - Inter-Prison Transfers Across Time and Place
+## Freedom of Information Request (FOI) - Inter-Prison Transfers Across Time and Place

 https://fyi.org.nz/request/16105-inter-prison-transfers-across-time-and-place#outgoing-27826